-The Valwood graduate competencies are the preschool through twelfth-grade concepts and skills that all graduates will be able to demonstrate.
+The Valwood graduate competencies are the preschool through twelfth-grade concepts and skills that all students who complete the Colorado education system must have to ensure success in a postsecondary and workforce setting.

-Valw ood Graduate Competencies in the 2.
-Patterns, Functions, and Algebraic Structures Standard are: Are fluent with basic numerical and symbolic facts and algorithms, and are able to select and use appropriate (mental math, paper and pencil, and technology) methods based on an understanding of their efficiency, precision, and transparency Understand that equivalence is a foundation of mathematics represented in numbers, shapes, measures, expressions, and equations Make sound predictions and generalizations based on patterns and relationships that arise from numbers, shapes, symbols, and data Þ Make claims about relationships among numbers, shapes, symbols, and data and defend those claims by relying on the properties that are the structure of mathematics ~ Use critical thinking to recognize problematic aspects of situations, create mathematical models, and present and defend solutions
+Valwood Graduate Competencies in the 2.
+Patterns, Functions, and Algebraic Structures Standard are:

+- Are fluent with basic numerical and symbolic facts and algorithms, and are able to select and use appropriate (mental math, paper and pencil, and technology) methods based on an understanding of their efficiency, precision, and transparency - > Understand that equivalence is a foundation of mathematics represented in numbers, shapes, measures, expressions, and equations - > Make sound predictions and generalizations based on patterns and relationships that arise from numbers, shapes, symbols, and data - > Make claims about relationships among numbers, shapes, symbols, and data and defend those claims by relying on the properties that are the structure of mathematics - > Use critical thinking to recognize problematic aspects of situations, create mathematical models, and present and defend solutions